geltz/prism/README.md

 prism is a waveform player and effects processor.

-it takes audio samples, slices them into pieces, and rearranges them into rhythmic 4-bar loops.
+it slices audio into rhythmic 4-bar loops.

 **controls**